ManifoldScholar/manifold-docs/_docs/projects/accounts/managing.md

 This section describes how to modify and manage Manifold accounts in the backend and assumes you are in the User (or Maker) account drawer, accessed by clicking on a name from the list of Users (or Makers) under the People menu.

 <small>
 **Note**.
-Everything described here requires Administrator credentials.
+Everything described here referring to User accounts requires Administrator credentials.
+To modify specific Maker accounts you need only have permission to modify a project with which that Maker record is associated.
 </small>

 ![User Drawer](/docs/assets/projects/user-drawer.png)